fleshgordo/scrapinghub/README.md

-# Scraping the web - colabor hub
+# Scraping the web - Colabor hub

 Mini-workshop and introduction into the world of scraping/scrapism